The Magic Hills

 I asked an elderly man in Gortin for the directions to the Electric Brae where I was told gravity runs in reverse.
 ‘Ah Sir, You mean ‘The Magic Hill’.
 I said to myself, now that’s a better name for it.
 Others I believe call it ‘the magnetic mile’.
 ‘There’s a strange unseen power in that hill.
-Enough to make a car run back-wards”.
+Enough to make a car run backward”.
 And just think about the enormous weight in a car!
-How can this be?, no one can satisfactorily explain it, yet it happens most times and you could set your watch on it, although of course time then would be going backward, which might not be a bad thing, when you think about it.’
-His directions was spot on, leaving the village of Gortin on the Omagh road you soon will be traveling through some spectacular scenery mountains and deep valleys to your left, Gortin forest will be on your right.
-Exactly 3 miles out, you will note on your right a large imitation Dolmen at the entrance to the now closed Ulster History Park.
+How can this be?
+No one can satisfactorily explain it, yet it happens most times and you could set your watch on it, although of course time would be going backward, which might not be a bad thing when you think about it.’
+His directions were spot on, leaving the village of Gortin on the Omagh road you soon will be traveling through some spectacular scenery mountains and deep valleys to your left, Gortin forest will be on your right.
+Exactly 3 miles out, you will note on your right a large imitation Dolmen at the entrance to the now-closed Ulster History Park.

-The magic hill is exactly 1/2 a mile from this spot on your right hand side of the road and how you will know it is when you see a road sign signaling a left hand bend.
-Turn the car round and park just slightly up from the sign.
-For obvious reasons, the magic hill is not sign posted so be careful of the traffic.
+The magic hill is exactly 1/2 a mile from this spot on your right-hand side of the road and how you will know it is when you see a road sign signaling a left-hand bend.
+Turn the car around and park just slightly up from the sign.
+For obvious reasons, the magic hill is not signposted so be careful of the traffic.
 Now with the car facing downhill, put the gears into neutral and release the hand brake.
-Nothing will happen for a second then you’ll feel a slight shudder then low and behold your one-ton car will begin slowly and silently move inch by inch, yard by weird yard, backwards up the hill.
+Nothing will happen for a second then you’ll feel a slight shudder then low and behold your one-ton car will begin slowly and silently move inch by inch, yard by weird yard, backward up the hill.
 You won’t believe your own eyes and like myself claiming to be well educated in the epistemological pathways of human knowledge, you will challenge this enigmatic stretch of road again and again until you are convinced of its gravity-defying magical powers.

 What is the explanation of this strange phenomenon?
 It has been suggested that the natural structure of the roads in this district have something to do with the matter, but probably, as the locals will tell you the Magic Hill is certainly deceptive and is a very convincing optical illusion.
 Water which runs along the side of the road on a wet day appears to be running uphill.
 People will tell you, Magnetism is to blame for it, but there is a professional explanation for it;

 ‘Research seems to show that our sense of balance is in some way dependent upon sensitivity to the earth’s magnetic field.
-If so, it could be that a local variation in that field could cause distortation in our perception of perspective.
+If so, it could be that a local variation in that field could cause distortion in our perception.
 The magnetic field could be responsible, not for pulling cars up hills, but for the optical illusion that suggests that downhill is up’ Well now you know, or are you any the wiser?
 No matter what the explanation is, it is still a magical place and well worth a visit.